-- (a) The ManagerGeneral Partner shall use its reasonable best efforts to operate the Fund in such a way that the Fund qualifies as a venture capital operating company ("VCOC") within the meaning of the Plan Asset Regulations, or otherwise so that the Fund Assets are not "plan assets" within the meaning of the Plan Asset Regulations. - (b) At least annually, the ManagerGeneral Partner will provide the MembersLimited Partners with a certificate as to the Fund's continued qualification as a VCOC (or similar exemption such that the Fund Assets are not "plan assets" within the meaning of the Plan Asset Regulations). - or more MembersLimited Partners subject to Title I of ERISA or Section 4975 of the Code pursuant to the Plan Asset Regulations, the ManagerGeneral Partner (a) acknowledges that it will be a fiduciary (as that term is defined in Section 3(21) of ERISA) with respect to such MembersLimited Partner(s) and will be subject to the applicable provisions of ERISA, (b) agrees that either the ManagerGeneral Partner or an affiliate of the ManagerGeneral Partner that is registered as an investment adviser under the Investment Adviser's Act of 1940 will accept an appointment by such MembersLimited Partner(s) as an "investment manager" within the meaning of Section 3(38) of ERISA, and (c) during the time the Fund is holding plan assets (i) the investment managersInvestment Manager will be a "qualified professional asset manager" within the meaning of Prohibited Transaction Class Exemption 84-14 under ERISA and (ii) the investment managersInvestment Manager will provide prompt notice to such MembersLimited Partner(s) if the investment managersInvestment Manager ceases to qualify as a qualified professional asset manager.
+(a) The ManagerGeneral Partner shall use its reasonable best efforts to operate the Fund in such a way that the Fund qualifies as a venture capital operating company ("VCOC") within the meaning of the Plan Asset Regulations, or otherwise so that the Fund Assets are not "plan assets" within the meaning of the Plan Asset Regulations.

+(b) At least annually, the ManagerGeneral Partner will provide the MembersLimited Partners with a certificate as to the Fund's continued qualification as a VCOC (or similar exemption such that the Fund Assets are not "plan assets" within the meaning of the Plan Asset Regulations).

+(c) To the extent that the Fund Assets are deemed to be "plan assets" of one or more MembersLimited Partners subject to Title I of ERISA or Section 4975 of the Code pursuant to the Plan Asset Regulations, the ManagerGeneral Partner (a) acknowledges that it will be a fiduciary (as that term is defined in Section 3(21) of ERISA) with respect to such MemberLimited Partner(s) and will be subject to the applicable provisions of ERISA, (b) agrees that either the ManagerGeneral Partner or an affiliate of the ManagerGeneral Partner that is registered as an investment adviser under the Investment Adviser's Act of 1940 will accept an appointment by such MemberLimited Partner(s) as an "investment manager" within the meaning of Section 3(38) of ERISA, and (c) during the time the Fund is holding plan assets (i) the investment managerInvestment Manager will be a "qualified professional asset manager" within the meaning of Prohibited Transaction Class Exemption 84-14 under ERISA and (ii) the investment managerInvestment Manager will provide prompt notice to such MemberLimited Partner(s) if the investment managerInvestment Manager ceases to qualify as a qualified professional asset manager.